Rose and Time: Ouya controversy

 In September 2013, Sophie voluntarily withdrew the game from the Ouya marketplace, citing problems with the mishandling of the Ouya "Free the Games Fund" controversy, and assorted missteps by the company.
 The story was widely circulated in the gaming press, and further fueled criticism of the fund.

-A month later, Sophie revealed that she and several other developers had been in talks with Ouya boss Julie Uhrman, and that the terms of the free the games fund had been changed as a result.
+A month later, Sophie revealed that she and several other developers had been in talks with Ouya boss Julie Uhrman, and that the terms of the Free the Games Fund had been changed as a result.
 Satisfied the matter was resolved, she returned the game to the Ouya marketplace.
+Sophie also expressed regret for setting up the initial blog post to become "a story" and criticized game journalists for twisting the removal post to "fit [their] narrative."